jk367/personal_website/content/photos/child.md

 draft: false
 ---

 Took this photo during my Georgia Trip.
-In Kutaisi.
+In Kutaisi, outside the main church.